The Pilot Project

 Haslingden Community Link Women’s Group

 We worked with community based workers Nusrat Rahman and more specifically Hameeda Mahmood (Holistic Project Leader) to create a new women’s group drawn from existing group contacts.
-The women’s sessions were held at the Haslingden Community Link, a Website image - 5venue we were aware the women were already familiar with.
+The women’s sessions were held at the Haslingden Community Link, a venue we were aware the women were already familiar with.
 Hameeda was employed to publicise and encourage regular attendance by the women and also to support sessions.
 Through the women’s trust of Hameeda and the venue we successfully engaged with women we would otherwise have been difficult to reach.

 Girls’ Groups